 How does my child access TypingClub.com?

 Login information will be sent home with each 3rd, 4th, and 5th Grade student.
 To login, just visit greatheartstx.typingclub.com and enter your child’s unique username.
 You do not need a password.
 The program will track your child’s progress so that he/she can work on it a little bit at a time.
-We recommend students spend no more than 20 to 30 minutes on TypingClub.com per day.
+We recommend students spend no more than 20 minutes on TypingClub.com per day.

 What about Typing Club?